Enjoy Sightseeing, Dining, Shopping and Entertainment in the "City in the Park"

 - That 30-story glass office building towering over Main Street is Lexington Financial Center ("Big Blue" to locals) and the city's tallest building.

 For self-guided downtown walking tour options, contact the Lexington Visitors Center, 215 W. Main St. 233-7299.
-For an entertaining guided walk, contact Jamie Millard at Kentucky Living History Tours at 321-2466.
 Carolyn Hackworth operates Historic Downtown Walking Tours with guided walking tours of downtown Lexington by appointment.
 Learn about the history of downtown as reflected in historic commercial buildings, churches and homes.
 321-5897.
+New culinary walking tours are currently under development.
+Check with the Visitors Center for the latest information.

 If you have a special interest in architecture, there is a free app for Android and iPhone that you'll want to download before you arrive (search for "LexArch").
 Enjoy photography, text and audio demonstrating many facets of the design, construction and purpose of thirteen buildings near, and including, Fayette County's Old Courthouse.
-The courthouse has been renovated and is now home to the Lexington Visitors Center and other businesses.
+The courthouse has been renovated and is now home to the Lexington Visitors Center, business offices, Zim's Cafe and The Thirsty Fox.

 Bluegrass Note: Getting to and from downtown Lexington is easy.
 Blue Grass Airport is about a 10-minute drive away (as are those famous horse farms, golf courses and major attractions such as the Kentucky Horse Park).